5 Simple safety tips for your summer road trip

 And, if you’re kids are prone to motion sickness like ours, don’t forget to bring Kid’s Gravol, especially if your summer road trip will include long, windy roads.

-Your Turn.
 What did we miss?
-What are your summer family road trip safety tips and/or recommendations?
+What are your summer family road trip safety tips?

 Share your thoughts and recommendations in the comments section below.